Dannyx323/python-extract-roms/README.md

 ```

 ## Dumping and Programming Firmware
-The most friendly firmware are on 8-pin serial flash memory chips, often from Winbond.
+The most friendly firmwares are on 8-pin serial flash memory chips, often from Winbond.
 These are relatively easy to dump using the inexpensive CH341A programmer.
-You also want the test clip to go along with it or specialty test hooks for SMD components.
-Other larger NAND flash chips are also common but are much more complicated to dump.
+You'll also need a test clip to go along with it, or specialty test hooks for SMD components.
+Larger NAND flash chips are also common but are much more complicated to dump.

 | Description | Photo |
 | --- | --- |